Amusement-Cafe/amusementclub2.0/README.md

 Before starting, please do all starting steps from **contributing** stage.

+Make sure you are not violating anything in the **LICENSE** when you are hosting.

 To host your bot on the small amount of servers, you can just run bot in development mode.
 However if you need sharding and card management support, consider using [Ayano](https://github.com/NoxCaos/ayano) which would require this repository as a local dependency.